Theory of multiple intelligences: Intrapersonal

-This area has to do with introspective and self-reflective capacities.
-This refers to having a deep understanding of the self; what one's strengths or weaknesses are, what makes one unique, being able to predict one's own reactions or emotions.
+This refers to having a deep and accurate understanding of the self; what one's strengths and weaknesses are, what makes one unique, being able to predict and manage one's own reactions, emotions and behaviors.
+Activities associated with this intelligence include introspection and self-reflection.
+Intrapersonal skills can be categorized in at least four areas: metacognition, awareness of thoughts, management of feelings and emotions, behavior, self-management, decision-making and judgment.

+Deficits in intrapersonal understanding are described as anosognosia, depersonalization, dissociation and self-dysregulation (ADHD).

+Leaders and people in high stress occupations need well developed intrapersonal skills, e.g., pilots, police and firefighters, entrepreneurs, middle managers, first responders and health care providers.
+Mahatma Gandhi, Jesus and Martin Luther King Jr. are all noted for their strong self-awareness.
+Deficits in intrapersonal understanding may be correlated with ADHD, substance abuse and emotional disturbances (mid-life crisis, etc.).

+Intrapersonal intelligence may be correlated with concepts such as self-confidence, introspection and self-efficacy but it should not be confused with personality styles/preferences such as narcissism, self-esteem, introversion or shyness.
+High level performance in many demanding professions and roles requires exceptional intrapersonal intelligence: Olympic athletes, professional golfers, stage performers, CEOs, crisis managers.

 Naturalistic

 Not part of Gardner's original seven, naturalistic intelligence was proposed by him in 1995.
 "If I were to rewrite Frames of Mind today, I would probably add an eighth intelligence – the intelligence of the naturalist.
 It seems to me that the individual who is readily able to recognize flora and fauna, to make other consequential distinctions in the natural world, and to use this ability productively (in hunting, in farming, in biological science) is exercising an important intelligence and one that is not adequately encompassed in the current list."
 This area has to do with nurturing and relating information to one's natural surroundings.
 Examples include classifying natural forms such as animal and plant species and rocks and mountain types.
-This ability was clearly of value in our evolutionary past as hunters, gatherers, and farmers; it continues to be central in such roles as botanist or chef.
+Essential cognitive skills include pattern recognition, taxonomy and empathy for living beings.
+Nature deficit disorder describes a recent hypothesis that mental health is negatively impacted by a lack of attention to and understanding of nature, e.g., nature deficit disorder.

 This sort of ecological receptiveness is deeply rooted in a "sensitive, ethical, and holistic understanding" of the world and its complexities – including the role of humanity within the greater ecosphere.

-Existential

-Gardner did not want to commit to a spiritual intelligence, but suggested that an "existential" intelligence may be a useful construct, also proposed after the original eight in his 1999 book.
-The hypothesis of an existential intelligence has been further explored by educational researchers.
+This ability continues to be central in such roles like veterinarians, ecological scientists and botanists.

-Additional intelligences
+Proposed additional intelligences

+From the beginning Howard Gardner has stated that there may be more intelligences beyond the original seven identified in 1983.
+That is why the naturalist was added to the list in 1999.
+Several other human capacities were rejected because they do not meet enough of the criteria including personality characteristics such as humor, sexuality and extroversion.